 The CEO and, under his direction, the other EMB members are responsible for the Group’s overall business and day-to-day management.
 The EMB is also responsible for the implementation of strategic decisions and stakeholder management.
 The CEO reports to the Board regularly and whenever extraordinary circumstances so require.
 Each member of the EMB is appointed and discharged by the Board of Directors.

-On 31 December 2017, the EMB comprised twelve members under the leadership of, and including, the CEO, Marco Gadola.
+The EMB comprises 13 members under the leadership of, and including, the CEO, Guillaume Daniellot.

-Patrick Loh is an independent board member of the China-based company Haier Biomedical Co.
-In addition, he succeeded Alexander Ochsner in 2017 as an advisor of the Essence & DM Dental Industry Investment Partnership, a private equity fund addressing the dental sector in China, which Mr. Loh chairs.
+Since 2017, Patrick Loh has been Chairman of the Essence & DM Dental Industry Investment Partnership, a private equity fund addressing the dental sector in China.

 Other than these, no member of the EMB: